Tuning Charge Order in $\kappa$-(BEDT-TTF)$_2$Hg(SCN)$_2$X (X=Br, Cl) via Uniaxial Strain

 Theoretical predictions using the extended Hubbard and Kugel-Khomskii Models~\cite{Hotta2010, Naka2010, Naka2013, Jacko2020} parameterize the charge order transition in terms of competition between interdimer electron repulsion, $V$, and intradimer charge transfer, $t_d$.
 Following Ref.~\cite{Naka2010, Hotta2010, Jacko2020} the emergent electric dipoles on dimer sites can be mapped onto Ising-like dipoles represented by $S=1$ spins and subsequently modeled by the $S=1$ transverse field Ising model (TFIM):

 Where $K_\perp=2t_d$ is the effective transverse field and $K^{ij}$ ($K$ or $K'$) is the coupling between electric dipoles that are represented as $S=1$ spins.
 We perform a Monte Carlo simulation of the TFIM in order to evaluate the expectation value of $\langle \hat{S}_z^2 \rangle$, which corresponds to the spontaneous electric dipole moment presented in the phase diagram in Fig.~\ref{TFIM_PD}.
+While our calculations do not quantitatively reproduce the experimentally observed values of charge separation in the studied materials, they qualitatively explain the observed trends in the data and identify the parameters which control the ground state.
+Future theoretical investigation, implementing higher order effects such as dipole-spin coupling~\cite{Hotta2010, Jacko2020}, could precisely and quantitatively explicate the strain tuning of charge order.

 Our analysis shows that under strain the second-nearest neighbor interaction $K'$ undergoes substantial tuning when compared to the nearest neighbor interaction $K$. $K_\perp = 2t_d$ does not lie entirely along one axis, but it is expected that tensile strain along either crystallographic axis will slightly decrease $t_d$.
 Application of tensile strain on $\kappa$-Hg-Br along $c$-axis leads to an increase of the $|K'/K_\perp|$ ratio, driving a larger expectation value of $\langle S_z^2 \rangle$, which means that charge order becomes more energetically favorable.
 Application of tensile strain on $\kappa$-Hg-Cl along $b$-axis leads to a decrease of the $|K'/K_\perp|$ ratio, leading to a smaller expectation value of $\langle S_z^2 \rangle$, and indicating that charge order becomes less energetically favorable.
 This analysis demonstrates that for the $\kappa$-Hg-X materials under strain, the charge order transition is driven largely by the competition between $K_\perp \propto t_d$ and $K'$, which is parametrized by interactions projected entirely onto the b-axis, namely $V'$.
 The compressive strain along $b$-axis strengthens $K' \propto V'$ and tensile strain along $b$-axis weakens $K' \propto V'$.
 We therefore conclude that charge order in $\kappa$-Hg-X salts is tuned on the application of strain through the ratio of $V'/t_d$, as shown in Fig.~\ref{Strain Tuning}.